pyconjp/2012.pycon.jp/sphinx/en/venue.rst

 5 minutes walk from the Conference Venue(`The Advanced Institute of Industrial Technology`_).

-Staying guide
+Hotel guide
 =============

-There is Expedia http://www.expedia.com/ or Google :)
+Please check Expedia http://www.expedia.com/ or Google :)

 Efficient keywords: